 Best places to visit in Jaisalmer, the golden city of India’s Rajasthan

 Not too far from Agra, where the most popular highlights are the Taj Mahal and the Red Fort, Jaisalmer is known as the golden city and immediately stands out for its beauty.
 Outside or inside the fort perched on a cliff, day or night, in Jaisalmer, there is always something to do, a place to visit, a restaurant to try and is considered one of the best places in India for women to travel alone.

-While I wish I had spent more time exploring the architecture of the pink city, Jaipur, and the blue city, Jodhpur, Jaisalmer was probably my favorite place of all Rajasthan and for sure one of the best places to visit in India.
+While I wish I had spent more time exploring the architecture of the pink city, Jaipur, and the blue city, Jodhpur, Jaisalmer was probably my favourite place of all Rajasthan and for sure one of the best places to visit in India.

 From a wealth of beautifully carved temples, hectic local markets, and a desert landscape, many are the things that you can see and do in the golden city.